 The design is just a way to facilitate the consumption and interaction with the content.

 The content is there to meet the visitor’s needs and most of all…

 Compel the visitor to take action!

-That is the real purpose of a website: To the get a visitor, a stranger, someone who doesn’t really know about you and your business to take a next step.
+That is the real purpose of a website: To the get a visitor, a stranger, someone who doesn’t know about you and your business to take the next step.

-We work with a lot of companies in the service industry so typically the action we want visitors to take is to fill out a contact form.
-Getting the visitor to contact you is really the name of the game.
-Otherwise what’s the point in having a great looking site if it doesn’t generate new business for you?
+We work with a lot of companies in the service industry, so typically the action we want visitors to take is to fill out a contact form.
+Getting the visitor to contact you is the name of the game.
+Otherwise, what’s the point in having a great looking site if it doesn’t generate new business for you?